fjulian79/wd-broker/README.md

 This approach follows a “caller is in control” philosophy:
 * Minimal side effects: No implicit logging or output, making the library easy to handle.
-* Structured diagnostics: Use the return value as first indication, write logs just in case of a error.
+* Structured diagnostics: Use the return value as first indication, write logs just in case of an error.
 The status message is valid until the next operation.
 * Flexible integration: Callers may decide how and when to forward error messages (e.g. printf(), syslog(), journal, log file, etc.).

 ### Basic Usage